Fast-n-fresh/ff-backend-api/README.md

 ```

-This will fire off the 'dev' script which will spin a local server on your machine on port PORT_NUMBER
+This will fire off :rocket: the 'dev' script which will spin a local server on your machine on port PORT_NUMBER

   <hr></hr>